kevinbader/dank-selfhosted/README.md

 [c0ffee.net](https://www.c0ffee.net), but you can easily adapt it for your own domain by setting a few variables in `vars.yml`.

+This setup can integrate nicely with [my other Debian-based playbook](https://github.com/cullum/matrix-ansible) for running your own [Matrix](https://matrix.org) homeserver and [Mastodon](https://joinmastodon.org/) instance.

 ## TLDR

 1. Configure a [secondary DNS provider](https://cp.dnsmadeeasy.com/u/122648) and set them as your nameservers at your registrar.
 Set up reverse DNS for your server.